 - Form three-dozen cookie dough balls and roll each through the cinnamon sugar mixture.
 Place two inches apart on parchment paper.

-- Bake and cool.
+- Bake and cool on a wire rack.
 Dip each chewy cinnamon cookie into chocolate.

 Store the cookies in an airtight container at room temperature for one week.
 Buttery cookies like these ones stay fresher for longer if they're tightly sealed.